Teens and Drinking

 Boston University requires all freshmen students to take an alcohol prevention program and imparts their own disciplinary consequences for things like fake IDs and older students purchasing alcohol for younger students.

-Some schools, such as North Dakota State University, has a completely dry campus and does not allow any alcohol on the premises, regardless of age.
-Other schools choose to target specific groups and rituals, i.e., Indiana University banned hard liquor at fraternity parties, Stanford University has banned it at all undergraduate parties, and University of Michigan has student volunteers who help monitor banned or unsafe behaviors at these parties.
+Some schools, such as North Dakota State University, have a completely dry campus and do not allow any alcohol on the premises, regardless of age.
+Other schools choose to target specific groups and rituals, i.e., Indiana University banned hard liquor at fraternity parties, Stanford University has banned it at all undergraduate parties, and the University of Michigan has student volunteers who help monitor banned or unsafe behaviors at these parties.

-If you would like more information regarding the laws about underage drinking, DUIs, and drinking and driving in general, our Florida personal injury law firm is available to listen to your concerns and answer any questions you may have.
+If you would like more information regarding the laws about underage drinking, DUIs, and drinking and drive in general, our Florida personal injury law firm is available to listen to your concerns and answer any questions you may have.
 We believe that education is the key to safety.

 Call our personal injury law firm in Fort Lauderdale today to schedule an appointment.